needle-mirror/com.unity.2d.animation/Documentation~/SpriteVis.md

 # Sprite Visibility panel
+Use the Sprite Visibility panel to increase or decrease the visibility of bones and sprite meshes.

 Toggle the __Sprite Visibility__ panel by selecting the __Visibility tool__ button along the upper right of the editor window:

 ![](images/Highlighted_Visibility_icon.png)